MonoGame/MonoGame.Samples/FuelCell/Documentation/7-FuelCell-Finishing Touches.md

 - [That's a Wrap!](#thats-a-wrap)
 - [See Also](#see-also)

-Discusses the final steps in the development of the FuelCell game.
+Discusses some of the finishing steps in the development of the FuelCell game.

 ## Overview of Game State Management